nickmagarra/git_hooks/README.md

 <code>{Branch name} {Type of commit by trigger} {new version number of commit} {Commit message by user input}.</code>

-- If no trigger detected, hook just adds version numder to user's text
+- If no trigger detected, hook adds [Draft] prefix and version numder in front of user's text

 # How to use
 - Copy file to **.git/hooks/** folder inside local cloned repo